Open-Attestation/decentralized-renderer-react-components/README.md

 - `document`: (mandatory) document data as returned by `getData` method from [@tradetrust-tt/tradetrust](https://github.com/TradeTrust/tradetrust)
 - `rawDocument`: (optional) Open Attestation document
 - `handleObfuscation`: (mandatory) A function to call to handle obfuscation in the document.
-The value provided must follow path property as handlded by [lodash#get](https://lodash.com/docs/4.17.15#get)
+The value provided must follow path property as handled by [lodash#get](https://lodash.com/docs/4.17.15#get)

 ## Development